thomasthaddeus/cityuseattle.github.io/docs/git/install.md

 ## Section 2: Testing the Git installation

-Once the installation is completed, open the cmd
+Once the installation is completed, open cmd.

  1. In the search bar, type cmd and choose Command Prompt.